 To say Amida’s Name means to make a decision and not calculate in any way.
 (Shinran Shonin: Notes on ‘Essentials of Faith Alone’, CWS p.
 463)

-We continue to consider the eighth chapter of The Tanni Sho, which opens with the words, ‘The nembutsu, for its practicers, is not a practice or a good act.’
+The eighth chapter of The Tanni Sho opens with the words, ‘The nembutsu, for its practicers, is not a practice or a good act.’

 Here we encounter the need to choose: when beings come to a certain point in their lives and decide upon the Path of Sages or the Pure Land path.
 Shinran is here reiterating the need to be one thing or another, to make a choice, and not to remain in an unsettled state.
 His words ‘… to make a decision and not calculate in any way’ is a specific reference to turning from self-power to Other Power, which is nothing more nor less than the Power of the Primal Vow.